Otto II of Zutphen

-Otto II, Count of Zutphen was a Dutch nobleman from the early 12th century.
-Otto was the son of Gottschalk, Count of Zutphen and Adelheid of Zutphen, daughter of Liudolf of Lotharingia, Liudolf himself was grandson of Emperor Otto II and Theophanu.
-In 1107 he received the Frisian domains of Westergo, Oostergo and Suthergo of Henry V, Holy Roman Emperor in exchange for landed possessions around Alzey.
+Otto II was a Dutch nobleman from the early 12th century who was Count of Zutphen from 1101 until his death in 1113.
+Otto was the son of Gottschalk and Adelheid of Zutphen, herself the daughter of Liudolf of Lotharingia.
+Liudolf was the grandson of the Holy Roman Emperor Otto II and Theophanu.
+In 1107, Otto II of Zutphen received the Frisian domains of Westergo, Oostergo and Suthergo from Henry V, Holy Roman Emperor, in exchange for landed possessions around what is now Alzey in Germany.

-Otto's maternal grandfather may be Otto of Hammerstein, who may have been the first count of Zutphen.
-Alternatively Adelheid may be a daughter of Ludolf of Zutphen and Mathilda of Hammerstein (daughter of Otto of Hammerstein).
+Otto's exact genealogy is unclear.
+His maternal grandfather may have been Otto of Hammerstein, who may have been the first Count of Zutphen.
+Alternatively, Adelheid may have been a daughter of Liudolf of Zutphen and Mathilda of Hammerstein, who was herself the daughter of Otto of Hammerstein.

-Otto, known as "the rich", married Judith of Arnstein.
+Otto II, known as "Otto the Rich", married Judith of Arnstein.
 They had four children: